Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 Corsair RM850e (2025) 850W ATX 3.1

-The Corsair RM850e (2025) is here because PSU upgrades are the most common oversight in GPU upgrade planning.
-Modern GPUs — including the RX 9070 at 180W nominal — draw significantly more power in transient spikes.
-The ATX 3.0/3.1 specification requires PSUs to handle spikes up to 200% of TDP without triggering protection shutoffs that cause random system crashes or reboots mid-game.
+The Corsair RM850e (2025) addresses the most common oversight in GPU upgrade planning.
+Modern GPUs — including the RX 9070 at 180W nominal — draw significantly more power during transient spikes.
+The ATX 3.0/3.1 specification requires PSUs to handle spikes up to 200% of TDP without triggering protection shutoffs that cause random crashes or reboots mid-game.

 An older 80+ Gold 550W PSU from 2019 may list adequate wattage on paper but lacks the ATX 3.1 transient response spec.
 Replacing it with an RM850e gives you full compliance plus 850W of clean, modular headroom.

-If your current PSU is already an 80+ Gold or better 750W+ unit from 2021 or later with ATX 3.0 compliance, you likely don’t need this.
-Pull up the model number and verify the spec before buying.
+If your current PSU is already an 80+ Gold or better 750W+ unit from 2021 or later with ATX 3.0 compliance, pull up the model number and verify the spec before buying.
+You may not need this upgrade.

 |---|---|---|---|---|---|